Ibrahim-Jarada/CovidApp/README.md

  3. The **Home** page Detect user location from his/her IP by fetching an API then Return Covid Stats in his/her location by fetching another API with the result of the first one
  4. The **Education** page shows you many methods of prevention and safety
  5. You can move between pages through the menus at the bottom of the screen
- 6. home  page will also include to top 3 Countries with most cases of Corona

 ## Wireframes
 ![covid app](https://media.giphy.com/media/x5Le2GE4b7gTNlM88w/giphy.gif)